cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 ./forge-adventure.sh
 ```

-or by calling `sh` directly:
+or by calling `bash` directly:

 ```
-sh ./forge-adventure.sh
+bash ./forge-adventure.sh
 ```

 Once you have access to the GUI, select *Adventure mode* and enjoy it!